Razzlemouse/Red_Team/0 - Keyboard Language and Evasion.md

 ```bash
 sudo /usr/bin/docker restart cobaltstrike-cs-1
 ```
-If the container fails to restart properly use to see the profile errors:
+If the container fails to restart properly, use to see the profile errors:
 ```bash
 sudo /usr/bin/docker logs cobaltstrike-cs-1
 ```